ehalpern/macwire-config/README.md

 The following table lists examples of each configuration value pattern and the corresponding scala type that's inferred from that pattern:

- Value Example | Scala type
+ Value Pattern | Scala Type
 ---------------|------------
 "something" **OR** something | String
 true **OR** false  | Boolean